God Save The Queen

 If accession skips a generation, Prince William would become King.
 Here is a fascinating look from Business Insider predicting what will happen when the Queen dies and the chaos that will ensue.
 However, Prince William insists no generational skip will take place.

-We'll have an interesting shift from a Queen reigning Britain to a return of Kings.
-The next set of royal rulers are all male: Prince Charles, Prince William and now Prince George.
+An interesting shift will take place from a Queen ruling Britain to a return of Kings.
+The next royal rulers are all male: Prince Charles, Prince William and now Prince George.

 Of course, this is assuming life marches forward without incident.
 Princess Charlotte could potentially become Queen if circumstances conspire in such a way that Prince George is unable to be King.